Juli-Bk/shop-server/README.md

 ## Shop server

-### To start this server on your machine
+### To start this server:

-To configure your environment variables add in your folder file `.env`.
+To configure your environment variables add `.env` file to project root folder.

 Use `.env.example` file to fill your own `.env` file.